Sanskar1811/Feedback-Form/README.md

-For storing all feedbacks in the backend i used SQL.
+For storing all feedbacks in the backend i used SQL .